HUST-NingKang-Lab/ONN4MST/README.md

 This program is designed to perform fast and accurate biome source tracking.
 The ontology of biome is organized to a biome tree, which have six layers.
 From the root nodes to the leaf nodes, each node has only one parent node.
 The Neural Network is also organized in six layers, which could produce a hierarchical classification result.
 The input is a species realtive abundance ".tsv" file, which can be produced by Qiime or get from EBI.
 The output is a biome source ".txt" file, whcih shows you where the input sample comes from.

-The preprocessor can make the data preprocessing and sample statistics of the ontology neural network easier.
+The preprocessor can make the data preprocessing and sample statistics of the Ontology-aware Neural Network easier.
 Due to the use of three predefined classes, the simplicity and efficiency of the code are greatly improved.
 For very time-consuming big data calculations, any minor data or program errors can cost you days or even weeks.
 Using this program to check the integrity of all data and error values before processing can greatly reduce the probability of your program running errors.

 ## Install
 Download the zip archive from this [github website][1], then unzip the archive.